mitranim/wordplay/readme.md

 reeliable (always makes you shake) © M

-"the existence of 'heresy' implies the existence of 'theresy'" © LR
+"existence of 'heresy' implies existence of 'theresy'" © LR

 reprehandsible (mittens going where they don't belong) © M